This completely free App displays readings from the Heart Rate sensor and plots them on a graph.

 Fitbit App Gallery link: HR Graph

-If you wish to be notified when new releases are available please provide your email address below.
+If you wish to be notified when new releases of HR Graph are available and when the new HR Graph Premium is available, please provide your email address below.

 Display timeout is re-enabled when battery level falls below 20% to save power if the App is accidentally left running